delowarsikder/English-Word-2-Vector/README.md

 print(new_model)

 ```
-Now we check Word 2 vector Representation of any word.
+Now we check word 2 vector representation of any word.
 ```
 vector = model.wv['know']
 ```